 Putting Our Knowledge And Experience To Work

-When a semi-truck or 18-wheeler goes out of control on I-75 or I-71, the damage that ensues can be extraordinary.
-Due to the sheer size and weight of these vehicles, a collision between a truck driver and the average vehicle driver or passenger can lead to serious injuries or even death.
+When a truck driver manning a large semi-truck or 18-wheeler loses control on the road, the damage that ensues can be extraordinary.
+Due to the sheer size and weight of these vehicles, a collision between a commercial truck and the average passenger vehicle can lead to severe or catastrophic injuries and even death.
 Both the injuries that result as well as the circumstances surrounding the accident are unusually complex in a personal injury case, requiring careful investigation and accident reconstruction.
-That is why, if you or a loved one have been injured in a Covington or Cincinnati truck accident, you require the assistance of a skilled truck accident lawyer.
+That is why, if you or a loved one have been injured in a Northern Kentucky or Cincinnati truck accident, you need the assistance of a skilled truck accident lawyer.

-At The Lawrence Firm, PSC, our Ohio and Kentucky personal injury lawyers have years of experience handling complex accident claims, including those involving large trucking companies.
-Contact an experienced truck accident attorney at The Lawrence Firm as soon as possible so we can start investigating the accident and pursuing your claim immediately.
+At TLF: The Medical Injury Law Firm, we are much more than just medical malpractice attorneys.
+Our Ohio and Northern Kentucky personal injury lawyers have years of experience handling complex personal injury cases, including those involving large trucking companies.
+Contact an experienced truck accident attorney at TLF as soon as possible so we can start investigating the accident and pursuing your claim right away.

 Why are Commercial Truck Accident Cases Different from Other Auto Accidents?

 For example, when a truck driver acts negligently and causes an accident, the injured party may bring a lawsuit against both the truck driver and the trucking company that employed the driver.
-Increasing the number of liable parties increases the amount of compensation that may be recoverable for things like medical costs, lost earnings, pain and suffering, and all other damages sustained as a consequence of the accident.
+Likewise, if maintenance issues contributed to the accident and your injuries, the company responsible for performing maintenance on the truck can hold liability.
+Increasing the number of liable parties increases the amount of compensation that may be recoverable for things like medical costs, lost income, pain and suffering, and all other damages sustained as a consequence of the accident.

 What are the Most Common Causes of Truck Accidents?

-At the end of the day, trucks are driven by people who are not immune to human error, and many of the same factors that cause typical motor vehicle accidents also cause trucking accidents.
+At the end of the day, just because someone holds a commercial driver’s license doesn’t mean they are immune to human error.
+As such, many of the same factors that cause typical car wrecks also cause trucking accidents.
 As such, some of the most common causes of truck accidents include things like speeding and distracted driving.

 Because truck drivers typically drive for hours on end, it is also common for them to become tired, bored, and fatigued.
 This alone can lead to a devastating accident, but can also invoke truck drivers to find ways to combat this driver fatigue, including the abuse of drugs and/or alcohol while driving.

-In addition to human error and negligence, there are plenty of other factors that can contribute to a truck accident.
-Commercial vehicles must meet certain safety standards before hitting the road, but unfortunately, poorly maintained vehicles and overloaded trucks are still very prevalent causes of trucking accidents.
+In addition to distracted driving and general human error/negligence, there are plenty of other factors that can contribute to a serious accident.
+Any commercial vehicle must meet certain safety standards before hitting the road, but unfortunately, poorly maintained trucks and overloaded trucks are still very prevalent causes of trucking accidents.

 What are the Most Common Truck Accident Injuries?

-Truck accident victims are often prone to very serious injuries.
-In many cases, a truck crash can cause life-altering injuries, permanent disability, or even wrongful death.
+Truck accident victims are often prone to very severe injuries.
+In many cases, a truck crash can cause catastrophic injuries, permanent disability, or even wrongful death.

-Some of the more common injuries that result from a truck accident include:
+Some of the more common personal injuries that result from trucking accidents include:

 Why You Need an Attorney After a Truck Accident

-When you’ve been involved in a Cincinnati truck accident, it is crucial that you obtain the help of a team of aggressive truck accident lawyers.
-These types of claims can be extremely complex, and they require the experience and knowledge of a skilled attorney to successfully navigate.
+When you’ve been involved in a truck accident, it is crucial that you obtain the help of a team of aggressive truck accident lawyers.
+Claims involving semi-trucks, tractor-trailers, and any other type of commercial vehicle can be extremely complex and require the experience and knowledge of a skilled attorney to successfully navigate.

-At The Lawrence Firm, PSC, our Covington and Cincinnati truck accident attorneys know how to handle all of the complex factors that make up truck accident lawsuits.
+At The Lawrence Firm, our truck accident attorneys know how to handle all of the complex factors that make up truck accident lawsuits.
 We bring a wide range of abilities to each case we take on, including:

-- The ability to investigate and reconstruct complicated commercial truck accidents;
+- The ability to investigate and reconstruct complicated commercial truck accidents with experienced accident reconstruction specialists;

 - Understanding of federal trucking regulations including driver safety training, truck maintenance logs, driver logs, and more;